The Clear Edge

 Pattern 1: The Conversation Graveyard

-Most founders have 50-100 opportunity conversations yearly that lead nowhere.
-Not because opportunities weren’t real.
-Because there’s no system to track and pursue them.
+Most founders have 50–100 opportunity conversations a year that go nowhere—not because the opportunities weren’t real, but because there’s no system to track and pursue them.

 Example signals that die without monthly mapping: